-During the course the student will gain a knowledge of the identification and remediation of reading problems at the elementary and middle school levels.
-Students will learn strategies for the prevention of reading problems through early intervention.
-In addition, students will gain an ability to use informal assessments and teaching strategies to address reading concerns.
+During the course the student will gain knowledge of the identification and remediation of academic and behavior problems at the elementary and middle school levels.
+Students will learn strategies for the prevention of academic and behavior problems through early intervention.
+In addition, students will gain an ability to use informal assessments and teaching strategies to address academic and behavior concerns.
 The student will learn the use of the Response to Intervention model (RTI).
+Analytical Inquiry and Problem Solving Capability course.

-SPE425 Practicum in Special Education Settings 2 hours
+SPE425 Practicum in Special Education Settings